The Australian National Blockchain will help create a new technology platform to securely and transparently manage legal agreements.

 Blockchain is a distributed ledger technology that enables permissioned sharing of an immutable record among parties to create consensus and trust.
 It empowers multiple trading partners to collaborate and establish a single shared view of a contract without compromising details, privacy or confidentiality.
 Blockchain-enabled smart contracts also hold the potential to be used with AI and advanced analytics to help ensure regulatory compliance or to provide new business insights.

-“Technologies like blockchain are set to transform the legal industry and the wider business landscape as we know it,” Natasha Blycha, Blockchain and Smart Legal Contract Lead, from Herbert Smith Freehills said.
+“Technologies like blockchain are set to transform the legal industry and the wider business landscape as we know it,” Natasha Blycha, Global Head of Digital Law, from Herbert Smith Freehills said.

 “This presents a huge opportunity for agile and forward-thinking firms and has potential to deliver significant benefits to our clients and the business community as a whole.
 Our clients are enthusiastic about process automation, and how it can support a move away from paper-based systems, simplify supply chains and quickly and securely share information with customers and regulators.”